ramonauble/db-js/readme.md

 #### RATIO
 ----------------------------------------------------
  the **ratio** page sets the tuning ratios for each of the 6 partials.\
- the resultant pitch of each partial is determined in reference to the active fundamental frequency\
+ the resultant pitch of each partial is determined in reference to the active fundamental frequency.\
  for example, a tuning ratio of 2.00, with a fundamental of 440Hz, gives an 880Hz pitch for that partial.\
  there are 64 possible ratios, ranging from .125x to 4.00x.
 1.00x (fundamental) is ratio 16.\
  below 16 gives subharmonic (undertone) frequencies; above 16 gives harmonic (overtone) frequencies.